webmakaka/javadev.org/website/docs/hadoop/03-multi-node-installation-on-centos-6-non-sucure-mode.md

 <br/>

-### На всех компьютерах, работающих в кластере (hadoopmaster1, hadoopslave1, hadoopslave2, hadoopslave3)
+### Next configs are the same on all computers in the cluster (hadoopmaster1, hadoopslave1, hadoopslave2, hadoopslave3)

 	$ vi /opt/hadoop/2.7.1/etc/hadoop/core-site.xml